 Gross Lease vs. Net Lease

-In a gross lease, the tenant agrees to pay a flat rent and the landlord assumes the responsibility of paying for all the expenses including, maintenance, insurance, and taxes.
-The cost of these is usually factored in increased lease fee.
-In a net lease, the tenant along with rental fee assumes some or all the cost of other expenses associated with the property.
-Thus the rental fee in comparison to gross lease is less.
-Gross lease are usually short-term whereas Net lease is usually long-term in tenure.
+In a gross lease, the tenant agrees to pay a flat rent, and the landlord assumes the responsibility of paying for all the expenses, including maintenance, insurance, and taxes.
+The cost of these is usually factored in increased lease fees.
+In a net lease, the tenant, along with the rental fee, assumes some or all the cost of other expenses associated with the property.
+Thus the rental fee in comparison to the gross lease is less.
+Net lease is usually long-term in tenure, whereas gross lease is usually short-term.

 Gross Lease Structures